the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-inclusive-program-planning)=
 ## Creating an Inclusive Program
+When developing your event's program or agenda, ensure that you have established a pathway or mechanism to get feedback and input from people with lived experience.
 Ideally you will include a person with lived experience in the planning of an event's program and agenda.

 Involving people with lived experience in the planning and delivery of events ensures the voice of people with lived experience is built into the dialogue throughout your event.
+Active involvement could be including people with lived experience in the planning committee of your event, and asking potential attendees for feedback on the planning and materials of your event.

 Active involvement can also help organizers develop a greater understanding of what is important from the perspective of people with lived experience and ensure that the proposed structure and content of the event is shaped in a way that will meet the needs of the potential attendees.